RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 #### Done so far

-1- get safe district
+1- get safe district  (District That has minimum Number of crimes)

-2- get count of crime based on street
+2- get count of crime based on street   (For eaxh Street get crime rate)

-3- group crimes in street by year
+3- group crimes in street by year  (group street crimes per year)

-4- get count of previous groupping
+4- get count of previous groupping  (For each year for each street get crime rate)

-5- Crimes count per Year
+5- Crimes count per Year  (Crime rate per year)

 6- Hourly Crime Rates by Month

-7- Crimes count per day
+7- Crimes count per day  (Crime rate per day)

-8- Crimes count per hour
+8- Crimes count per hour  (Crime rate per hour)

-9- Not Safest Street
+9- Not Safest Street  (Street that has maximum number of crimes )

-10- offence_code_per_hour_count
+10- offence_code_per_hour_count  (For each houe for each offence code get crime rate)

+11- Count crimes per distrcit  (Crime rate per district)